Where To Eat And Drink Around Harvard

 Bonchon is really good for two scenarios: (1) nuclear winter has descended and you need a windowless basement to hang out in for a few years, or (2) you’re just in the mood for some good fried chicken.
-This place gets packed on the weekends with a lot of people enjoying the big Korean menu that has everything from bibimbap to kimchi pancakes, but we suggest sticking to the nicely fried chicken, preferably the spicy variety that really does have a nice little kick.
+This place gets packed on the weekends with a lot of people enjoying the big Korean menu that has everything from bibimbap to tteokbokki, but we suggest sticking to the nicely fried chicken, preferably the spicy variety that really does have a nice little kick.

 Mr. Bartley’s, which has been around for so long that it probably went to Woodstock, is the greasy college burger joint that all other greasy college burger joints aspire to.
 The burger selection is massive, the menu is filled with topical political humor, and the place is worn-in like your pair of jeans with the outline of a cell phone in the front pocket.
 It doesn’t have a bathroom and it doesn’t have beer, but other than those minor inconveniences, it’s just about perfect.